Asian stocks mixed after quiet day on Wall Street - ExBulletin

 Asian stocks mixed after quiet day on Wall Street

+NEW YORK (AP) Wall Street's lull continues and U.S. stocks drift on a quiet Wednesday.

+The S&P 500 was down slightly 0.1% in late trading after a big three-day winning streak gave way to a tiny gain the day before.
+The Dow Jones Industrial Average rose 132 points, or 0.3%, with just under an hour remaining in trading, and the Nasdaq composite fell 0.3%.

-Uber Technologies fell 5.7% after reporting results for the latest quarter that were worse than analysts expected.
-It also gave an expected booking range for the current quarter whose midpoint is lower than analysts' estimates.
+Uber Technologies fell 7.7% after reporting results for the latest quarter that were worse than analysts expected.
+He also gave a forecast booking range for the current quarter whose midpoint fell below analysts.

-Match Group fell 5.4% despite better-than-expected profits.
-The company behind Tinder, Hinge and other apps that connect people together gave revenue forecasts for the current quarter that fell short of what analysts expected.
+Match Group fell 4.6% despite better-than-expected profits.
+The company behind Tinder, Hinge and other apps gave revenue forecasts for the current quarter that fell short of analysts' estimates.
+It said its efforts to improve Tinder for women and Gen Z customers in particular hurt some short-term performance metrics.

-Intel fell 2.2% after it said the U.S. Commerce Department had revoked export licenses to a Chinese customer.
+Intel fell 2.8% after saying the U.S. Commerce Department had revoked export licenses to a Chinese customer.
 This could cause its current quarter revenue to fall below the midpoint of the previously forecast range.

+Reddit was another winner and rose 6.4% after releasing its first quarterly report as a publicly traded company.
+It reported a lighter loss and better-than-expected revenue, while also giving higher-than-expected revenue guidance for the current quarter.

-Arista Networks rose 6.5%, the biggest gain in the S&P 500 after beating earnings and revenue expectations.
+Arista Networks climbed 5.7% for one of the biggest gains in the S&P 500 after beating earnings and revenue expectations.

 Most companies announced profits for the start of the year that were higher than those expected by analysts.
 That and recently revived hopes of an upcoming interest rate cut by the Federal Reserve have helped the U.S. stock market recover from a tough April.

-Treasury yields have largely eased since Jerome Powell, Chairman of the Federal Reserve said last week that the central bank remained closer to cutting its main interest rate than raising it, despite a series of measures stubbornly high readings on inflation this year.
+Treasury yields have largely eased since Jerome Powell, Chairman of the Federal Reserve said last week that it remained closer to a cut in its main interest rate than to an increase in it, despite a series of measures stubbornly high readings on inflation this year.
 A cooler than expected jobs report Friday, in the meantime, suggested to American economy could achieve the balancing act of remaining strong enough to avoid a serious recession without being so strong that it keeps inflation too high.

-In other trading, benchmark U.S. crude oil rose 48 cents to $79.47 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, rose 35 cents to $83.93 a barrel.
+The 10-year Treasury yield recouped some of those losses to add more pressure to the stock market.
+It went from 4.46% on Tuesday evening to 4.49%.

+The yield on the two-year Treasury note, which is close to expectations for Fed action, was steady at 4.83%.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.